JonWorms/configfile/README.md

 # configfile

-this repo contains a basic class that can read and write to a line delimited configuration file At the moment it's rather rudementary, but it's simple and is getting the job done for me.
+this repo contains a basic class that can read and write to a line delimited configuration file At the moment it's rather rudimentary, but it's simple and is getting the job done for me.

 It is able to preserve any comments in the file, including ones that may be trailing a value assignment